ak-Amaan/resume-screening-ranking-system/README.md

 - Fine-tune embeddings on resume and job description pairs.
 - Add LLM-assisted parsing as an optional local or offline-compatible module.

-## Future Improvements

-- OCR support for image-only PDF resumes.
-- Better handling of scanned resumes and non-standard formatting.
-- Batch embedding optimisation and embedding caching.
-- More ranking models and model comparison reports.
-- Fine-tuned embeddings for recruiting-specific language.
-- LLM-assisted parsing for richer extraction where allowed.

 ## License